-In September of 2016, I gave birth to a beautiful baby boy.
-He is the light of my life.
+Recently, I gave birth to a beautiful baby boy.
+He truly is the light of my life.
 He has given me a new found purpose.
 Before I found out he was going to grace the world with his presence..
 I wasn’t sure where I was going in life.
 That’s a scary thought.
 I was just kind of existing.
 Going about my days worried about what I was going to drink next, rather then what step towards my future I was going to take next.
 My self esteem was so low and I was searching for self confidence in the bottom of a bottle.
 Low self esteem can cause depression.
 Anxiety also leads to depression, which I had always struggled with to a certain extent.
 I just wasn’t exactly sure how much..

-Well for my follow up appointment with my OBGYN he said I had checked all of the boxes for post-partum depression.
-He had put me on a higher dose of Zoloft and had recommended a few counselors to me.
+For my follow up appointment with my OBGYN he said I had checked all of the boxes for post-partum depression.
+He had put me on a higher dose of Zoloft and recommended a few counselors to me.
 I was afraid this would happen.
 I didn’t want to have to rely on medicine to help me get through the day.
 What was wrong with me?
 Why was I so unbelievably happy, but at the same time so sad?
 I should be frolicking through fields of daisies singing at the top of my lungs!
 I love my son so much, what the Hell is going on with me?

 After seeing Becky for the last two months, I find my self esteem is slowly but surely getting better.
 My depression has gotten much better.
 I don’t have that bone-deep sadness anymore.
 Sure, there are days here and there that I do feel low and I don’t want to even get out of bed, but those are the days that I roll over, I look at my son and I remember who I’m doing it for.
-Liam and I are establishing our own weekly routines with school and church.
+My son and I are establishing our own weekly routines with school and church.
 The best part of my week is the hour we spend together in church!
 I look forward to it every day.
-All the proof in God I need is in my son, so I’ve found myself re-establishing my relationship with God and thanking Him for sending Liam my way to show me why I’m here.
+All the proof in God I need is in my son, so I’ve found myself re-establishing my relationship with God and thanking Him for sending Liam my way and showing me why I’m here.

 I am sharing my story for anyone who may be reading this wondering if she’s going to get through it.
 You will, Momma.
 Don’t feel bad.
 Don’t feel alone.
 The stigma attached with depression isn’t fair.
 We shouldn’t feel bad about going through something we have no control over.
 Especially if you’re willing to get help.
 Medicine is only a small portion of the healing process.
 Finding a counselor, unless you’re one of the lucky ones, is a true trial and error process.
-It can get hard, and the error may make you feel like you’re alone, but you’re not.
+It can get hard, and the errors may make you feel like you’re alone, but you’re not.
 The right counselor for you is out there.
 And I promise, you’re not alone.
 Many women suffer from PPD.

 We should be able to talk to each other about it.
 Lend a helping hand to a mom you may be concerned is battling post part-um depression.
 I promise you, no one is harder on her right now than herself.
 She may just need you as a friend or family member to lift her up.
 To be that ear to listen, shoulder to cry on or maybe a hand to hold.
 So I’m sharing my story to offer myself as an ear to listen.
 To let you know, post part-um or just battling regular depression, you’re not alone.